Mountain View Oil Field: Environmental setting

 Unlike the largest of the Kern County oil fields which occupy the arid hilly region ringing the Central Valley, the Mountain View field is one of several which entirely underlie the flat, richly agricultural valley bottomlands.
 It is long and relatively narrow, with the productive area of the field being almost 15 mile long from its northwest to southeast extents, and from 1 to 3 mile across.
+It averages 1/4 mile in width, and will probably be 1/2 mile wide when fully developed.
 It consists of discontiguous areas, many of which are small, isolated, and some of which are abandoned.
 Land use in the field is mainly agricultural, although the field also underlies the entire town of Arvin, as well as several small unincorporated communities.
 Oil wells are scattered throughout the region, never densely clustered; some are adjacent to homes in Arvin itself, and many are situated within clearings in the area's abundant orchards and fields of row crops.

 Two state highways pass through the field: California State Route 184, which runs south to north through the town of Lamont, passing through the extreme northwestern portion of the productive region; and Route 223 (Bear Mountain Boulevard), which goes west to east through the town of Arvin and then into the Tehachapi Mountains.
 Paved roads run along the section lines throughout at 1 mile intervals.

 Terrain in the vicinity of the oil field is almost table-flat, with elevations ranging from approximately 400 to 500 feet above sea level throughout the productive region.
 The land rises with a slight gradient to the south and east, in the direction of the foothills of the Tehachapi Mountains.
 Climate is typical of the southern San Joaquin Valley, and is arid.
 Temperatures in the summer routinely exceed 100 °F on cloudless days.
 Rain falls mainly in the winter months, and averages 5 to 6 inch annually.
 Freezes occur occasionally during the winter, and the winter months are also subject to frequent dense tule fogs, limiting visibility to near zero.
 Drainage from the field is generally into the irrigation canal system, but because of the flat surface gradient most rainfall soaks directly into the ground.

 Air quality in the vicinity of the oil field, and in Kern County in general, is among the worst in the United States.
 In 2009 Kern County had the worst particulate pollution in the U.S., and was second-worst for ozone, after Los Angeles.